Preliminary Results for April 2015

-Next data release: February 13, 2015 for Preliminary February data at 10am ET
+Next data release: May 1, 2015 for Final April data at 10am ET

 Surveys of Consumers chief economist, Richard Curtin